 Some outcomes of interest in this study are thought to potentially occur at a higher rate while on drug, but that increased risk subsides after the drug is discontinued (ie, serious infections, herpes zoster, CV events, gastrointestinal (GI) perforation, progressive multifocal leukoencephalopathy (PML).
 Those events will be evaluated over a risk window that includes time from drug initiation until 90 days after end of treatment.
 When a patient initiates a new therapy within the 90-day extension, the time and events during the overlapping period will be assigned to both treatments.
 The 90-day extension period is implemented in part to accommodate ongoing exposure to treatments with longer half-lives, and in part to ensure that any subclinical or undiagnosed illness at time of end of treatment is captured.
+As an additional sensitivity analysis for MACE, MI, serious infection, VTE, herpes zoster, PML, and gastrointestinal perforation events with a 90-day extension period applied after treatment discontinuation, if a new medication is started during the 90-day window after discontinuation of a previous medication, initiation of the new medication will stop the 90-day risk window, and any event prior to the new medication start will be assigned to the discontinued medication.
+Similarly, as part of the primary analysis, for malignancy and all-cause mortality events, a 90-day risk window will be applied to the censoring at switch approach (i.e., if a malignancy or death occurs in first 90 days after a patient has switched to a different therapy, follow-up time and the event will be attributed to prior therapy and not current therapy).

-For non-melanoma skin cancer (NMSC) and malignancies, the manifestation of which is expected to be delayed relative to the time of exposure, the outcomes will be evaluated using two different approaches, a once exposed always at risk approach as the primary analysis and a censor at switch approach as a secondary analysis.
+For non-melanoma skin cancer (NMSC), lung cancer, lymphoma, and malignancies excluding NMSC, and all-cause mortality, the manifestation of which is expected to be delayed relative to the time of exposure, the outcomes will be evaluated using two different approaches, a once exposed always at risk approach as the primary analysis and a censor at switch approach as a secondary analysis.
 PML rates will also be described using this approach.